ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

 @RestController
 public class GreetingController {

     @GetMapping("/greet")
     public String getGreeting(Authentication auth) {
         return "Hi %s!
 You are granted with: %s.".formatted(auth.getName(), auth.getAuthorities());
     }
 }
 ```
 This is enough to demo that the username and roles are mapped from different claims depending on the authorization-server which issued the access-token (Keycloak, Auth0 or Cognito).

 ### 2.3 Security Specifications
-Here is how we want our REST API to be configured:
+This is how we want our REST API to be configured:
 - use OAuth2 for requests authorization
 - accept identities issued by 3 different OIDC authorization-servers (Keycloak, Auth0 and Cognito)
 - enabled CORS (with fine grained configuration per path-matcher)
-- stateless session management (no servlet session, user "session" state in access-token only)
+- state-less session management (no session, user state in access-token only)
 - disabled CSRF (safe because there is no session)
-- enabled anonymous with public access to a list of resources
+- enabled anonymous with public access to a limited list of resources
 - non "public" routes require users to be authenticated, fine grained access-control being achieved with method-security (`@PreAuthrorize` and alike)
 - 401 (unauthorized) instead 302 (redirecting to login) when a request to a protected resource is made with missing or invalid authorization

 ### 2.4.
 Security Properties
 There are a few things we want to configure from application properties to bring enough flexibility:
 - trusted issuers
-- authorities mapping (source claim(s), prefix and case processing), per issuer
+- authorities mapping (JSON path to the claim(s) containing roles, prefix and case processing), per issuer
-- claim to use for user name, per issuer
+- JSON path of the claim to use as username, per issuer
 - fine grained CORS configuration (origin, headers, methods, etc.), per path-matcher
 - routes accessible to anonymous